revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/06-Modules.md

 We have to make that pipe class public, through the `export` keyword, so that external components can use them.

-For example: `export class FirstCharPipe implements PipeTransform {}` and in that `app.module.ts`, we have imported the pipe class and added under the `declarations` property of `@NgModule`
+For example: `export class FirstCharPipe implements PipeTransform {}` and in that `app.module.ts`, we have imported the pipe class and added it under the `declarations` property of `@NgModule`

 ```ts
 import { BrowserModule } from '@angular/platform-browser';